All classes are held on Sunday mornings 9:40 a.m. – 10:40 a.m.

 The warm, welcoming “silver haired” members of this class have been meeting weekly since 1940.
 Class begins with old hymns, reading of the selected scripture, and prayer.
 Church volunteers are recruited to lead the class in the weekly study from the Adult Cooperative Uniform Lesson series, The Present Word.
 The style varies from lecture to discussion, depending on the preference of the teacher that week.
 One of the traditional events of the class is the Spring Luncheon.

-The class derived its name from its founding on the 100th anniversary of Pine Street in 1954.
+The class derived its name from its founding on the 100th anniversary of Pine Street in 1958.
 Since its formation, the class has enjoyed frank and open discussions around the challenging and inspirational topics they discuss.
-A committee of the class selects the curriculum, which is delivered by instructors form both inside and outside the class, ensuring that each topic is addressed in a scholarly and thorough manner.
+A committee of the class selects the curriculum, which is delivered by instructors from both inside and outside the class, ensuring that each topic is addressed in a scholarly and thorough manner.
 This group of pleasant and mature couples and singles invites you to join them each Sunday morning and to participate in the fall class dinner as well as the annual wine and cheese party.
-The class also schedules swim parties and retreats from time to time.